 Acting for Non-Majors

 This course emphasizes the development of the actor's instrument by introducing the student to the basic imaginative, physical, and vocal skills necessary for acting.
 It also enhances the student's understanding of the cooperative nature of acting.
 It prepares them to create, discuss, rehearse, and perform.
 The student will apply these techniques in an interactive studio setting.
-Offered Spring.
+Offered Fall, Spring.

 +THA 130 Cr.3